Master Meal Planning: A Guide for Busy and Neurodivergent Adults (Updated 2025)

 I despise grocery shopping.
 So, I developed a technique to make grocery shopping easier and less frequent.

 Sunday is the only day I go to the grocery store.
-I plan all my meals on Sunday morning and I go to the store one time each week.
+I plan all my meals on Sunday morning and go to the store once each week.

 When I am in the store, I check off items from the list after I put them in my cart.
 Never again will I make a stressful late-night sprint to the store to buy more salt.